 Why did we choose this loco?
 Click here.

-The locomotive arrived at our Norfolk base early in May 2009, and five years later work has progressed steadily.
+The locomotive arrived at our Norfolk base early in May 2009, and six years later work has progressed steadily.
 The old rusty bunker was removed and a new one built and installed.
 The saddle tank was repaired, and all the other "bodywork" sections cleaned up and painted in primer.
-Our members completed the arduous task of drilling out over 600 old firebox stays before the new inner firebox can be fitted, which with a complete set of new boiler tubes will give us a boiler ready and certificated for at least ten years' hard work.
-This boilerwork is underway and the boiler inspector has paid us the first two visits - he will keep an eye on progress and standard of work throughout the process.
+Our members completed the arduous task of drilling out over 600 old firebox stays before the new inner firebox could be fitted, which with a complete set of new boiler tubes will give us a boiler ready and certificated for at least ten years' hard work.
+This boilerwork is nearing completion and we hope to carry out the hydraulic test before the end of the year.

-Lately we have finished taking apart, inspecting, repairing where necessary, and reassembling the valves, pistons, motion, axleboxes, brakes, springs - pretty much everything that moves, really - and the chassis is now complete and ready to run.
+We have finished taking apart, inspecting, repairing where necessary, and reassembling the valves, pistons, motion, axleboxes, brakes, springs - pretty much everything that moves, really - and the chassis is now complete and ready to run.
+We have a new ashpan, and a brand new smokebox, built locally, awaits fitting.

 Though we found a number of smaller components that needed repair or replacement and some bearing surfaces that had to be recoated with white metal and machined to profile, we are happy to report that basically the loco was in remarkably good condition.
 We have installed a new and improved version of the old axlebox lubrication system using standard and easily sourced plumbing components, though still relying on the traditional syphon wicks.
 For the valve chest and cylinders, however, we have installed a small mechanical lubricator with a specially designed drive mechanism.